0dpe/MySchoolApp-Automation/Old Versions/README.md

 * jQuery's [`$(document).on("ajaxStop", function() {})`](https://api.jquery.com/ajaxStop/), [`$(document).on("ajaxComplete", function() {})`](https://api.jquery.com/ajaxComplete/), and [`$(document).on("ajaxSuccess", function() {})`](https://api.jquery.com/ajaxSuccess/) seem to never fire.

 ## Version 2.0
 This version uses mutation observers.
+Outdated because of updated website at start of school year in 2025.